Save Thousands on TVs This Memorial Day Weekend: 30+ Best Deals on Samsung, Sony, TCL and More

-Best Memorial Day TV Sales: Save Big Bucks on TVs 4K, OLED, Smart TVs and More
+Best Memorial Day TV Sales: Grab Massive Savings Today on 4K TVs, OLED Models and More

-Memorial Day weekend is a great time to upgrade your home entertainment setup with all the sales happening.
-Whether you're looking for a top-of-the-line OLED model smart TV or a budget-friendly television, there are gigantic savings on a pretty wide range of television models.
+Memorial Day is bringing with it thousands of dollars in savings on all manner of TVs.

+Whether you're gearing up for summer movie nights or just replacing your aging TV, Memorial Day is a great time to upgrade your home theater setup.
+And to help you out, we've pulled together the best Memorial Day TV sales to shop today, from big TVs to budget-friendly screens.
+Shop these deals on Amazon, Best Buy, Walmart and more.

 The next big sale event isn't until July, Amazon's Prime Day.
 It is a while away so if you're looking for a new TV, we suggest taking advantage of these deals now.
 When we say these TV deals are impressive, we're not pulling your chain.
-You can save upwards of thousands of dollars this weekend.
-However, these deals won't last long so act fast to get what you need before the deal expires or the product sells out.
+You can save upwards of thousands of dollars today.
+However, these deals likely won't after Memorial Day, so act fast to get what you need before the deal expires or the product sells out.

 Best overall Memorial Day TV sales